SySS-Research/hashcathelper/README.md

 * 1: Only show statistics
 * 2 (default): Show some password information such as top 10 lists
-* 3: Include full credentials of certain accounts, such as which accounts have blank passwords
+* 3: Include full credentials of certain accounts, such as which accounts have blank passwords or clusters of accounts with the same passwords
-* 4: Include a full list of all credentials and same-password clusters
+* 4: Include a full list of all credentials

 ### Subcommand "db"